 In connection with this offering, we have adopted a written related party transactions policy that such transactions must be approved by our audit committee.
-This policy will become effective on the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+This policy became effective on the date on which the registration statement of which this prospectus is a part was declared effective by the SEC.